Marketing: Modifications and extensions

-To overcome the deficiencies of the 4P model, some authors have suggested extensions or modifications to the original model.
+To overcome the deficiencies of the 4Ps model, some authors have suggested extensions or modifications to the original model.
 Extensions of the four P's are often included in cases such as services marketing where unique characteristics (i.e. intangibility, perishability, heterogeneity and the inseparability of production and consumption) warrant additional consideration factors.
-Other extensions include "people", "process", and "physical evidence" and are often applied in the case of services marketing.
-Other extensions have been found necessary in retail marketing, industrial marketing and internet marketing.
+Other extensions include "people", "process", and "physical evidence", i.e. 7 Ps, which are often applied in the case of services marketing.
+Alternative extensions have been found necessary in retail marketing, industrial marketing and internet marketing.

 The 4Cs

 In response to environmental and technological changes in marketing, as well as criticisms towards the 4Ps approach, the 4Cs has emerged as a modern marketing mix model.
 Robert F. Lauterborn proposed a 4 Cs classification in 1990.
 His classification is a more consumer-orientated version of the 4 Ps that attempts to better fit the movement from mass marketing to niche marketing.